Learn how to organize your digital pictures. The bridge between digital camera and computer.

 The display is the biggest consumer of energy.
 So, if your camera has an optical viewfinder then turn off your display and use the viewfinder for framing your pictures.
 This simple tip will double your battery life.
 Granted, your picture framing will not be completely accurate but you have to choose if you want the ability to take any pictures or just take a few pictures framed accurately.

-STEP 5: Do not use the display to review your pictures.
+STEP 5: Do not use the camera’s display to review your pictures.

 Wait to get home to your computer in order to see your pictures.
 Everytime you look at the pictures you have taken on your camera’s display you’re accessing the memory card.
 This operation is the second biggest energy user in your camera.

-STEP 6: Use the automatic picture review feature.
+STEP 6: Use the automatic picture review feature instead of using the display.

 If you’re dying to review your pictures right after you take them then use the automatic picture review feature available in most cameras.
 This means that after you take the picture, the camera will automatically display the picture you have taken for a set amount of time.
 Set that amount of time to 2 or 3 seconds, but not more than that.
 This way you’re minimizing the amount of time the display is turned on.